 Willie Mae and William H. Lumpkin Fund for Community-Based Learning (Approximately $1500)

-Established in 2006 in honour of her parents by Huron’s 15th Principal, Dr. Ramona Lumpkin, the Willie Mae and William H. Lumpkin Fund for Community-Based Learning creates opportunities for Huron students to combine academic study with hands-on volunteer experience.
+Established in 2006 in honour of her parents by Huron’s 15th Principal, Dr. Ramona Lumpkin, the Willie Mae and William H. Lumpkin Fund for Community-Based Learning creates opportunities for Huron students to further their academic knowledge in the context of community engagement.

 The E.M.
 Kennedy and Mary Thomson Fund for Community-Based Learning (Approximately $1500)

 Established in 2009 by Huron alumna Mary M. Thomson ’61.
 Both Mary and her father Edwin M. Kennedy have played important roles in the life and work of the College, including her father when he was Chair of the Executive Board.
-Provides opportunities for Huron students to combine academic study with hands-on volunteer experience.
+Provides opportunities for Huron students to engage in community-based learning.

 The Trish Fulton Community-Based Learning Fund (Approximately $500)

-Established in 2010 by Dr. Trish Fulton, The Trish Fulton Community-Based Learning Fund will provide opportunities for Huron students to combine academic study with hands-on volunteer experience.
+Established in 2010 by Dr. Trish Fulton, The Trish Fulton Community-Based Learning Fund will provide opportunities for Huron students to engage in community-based learning.
 Community-based learning is an integral component of the experiential learning focus at Huron.
 In it, students work with a community organization or business, either in London or abroad, as part of their program of study.
 Students learn by ‘doing’ in many ways, and in this case acquire a more sophisticated understanding of the communities in which they live.
 Through their experiences with community organizations, students have a chance to apply what they have learned in the classroom and to develop critical skills in the analysis of real-world social, economic and political trends as part of their liberal arts education.